 - Arrange a periodic check-up for your car

 Before we get into detail on driving in the Netherlands, you have an important decision to make.
-Have a look at our article, which explores the question: should you keep your car?
+Have a look at our article, which explores the question: Should you eep your car?

 1. OBTAINING A VALID DRIVER'S LICENSE

 Residents of the Netherlands are legally required to have a Dutch driver’s license, in order to operate a motor vehicle.
-Officially, you are a resident if you spend at least 185 days per calendar year in the Netherlands.
+Officially, you are a resident if you spend at least 185 days per calendar year in Holland.

 2. TAKING OUT CAR LIABILITY INSURANCE

 It is important to take out liability insurance, incase you are involved in an accident in NL.
 Read all about this on our page: Insurance for Getting around in NL.

 3. REGISTRATION CARD

 Usually all the above will have been sorted out for you.
 This applies, whether the car is new or second hand.
-There is just one thing you need to do; Get taken through how to have your car’s registration card put in your name, step by step.
+All you need to do, is have your car’s registration card put in your name.

 4. VEHICLE TAX AND ROAD TAX

-- BPM is a vehicle tax that you are required to pay on a car or a motorcycle, the very first time it is registered in the Netherlands
+- ‘BPM‘ is a vehicle tax that you are required to pay on your car or motorcycle, the very first time it is registered in the Netherlands

-- If you buy a car in the Netherlands, the official car importer will include the tax in the price of the vehicle
+- If you buy a car in Holland, the official car importer will include the tax in the price of the vehicle

-- If you bring your car/motorcycle to the Netherlands from abroad,
+- A) Bring your car/motorcycle to the Netherlands from abroad

 - If you do not receive a form, a fixed emission rate will be determined, based on the type of fuel you use